pkb/obsidian-extensions-list/plugins/auto-template-trigger.md

 This means, if you assign a template for the root folder ("/"), all the new files will automatically apply that template.
 Still, you can assign other templates for folders to overwrite that behavior.

+If you _only_ want to use folder-specific templates and do not want to be prompted to pick a template, use the `Disable prompt` option.

 ## Prerequisites